philipturner/transimpedance-amplifier/README.md

 | Michelson interferometer Y | TBD | | | ✅ |
 | Michelson interferometer Z | TBD | | | ✅ |

 In the DAC81404, the full-scale output range for each DAC channel is independently programmable.
 This avoids any constraint that the bias voltage might need to use a different DAC than the piezos.
-The piezos DACs use the ±20 V mode, amplifying with a 20 V/V gain factor to ±400 V. The bias uses the ±10 V mode.
+The piezo DACs use the ±20 V mode, amplifying with a 20 V/V gain factor to ±400 V. The bias uses the ±10 V mode.